rarible/protocol-contracts/staking/readme.md

 #### Delegation

 Users can delegate their stake to other accounts.
 This can be done when creating (stake), updating (restake).
-Also, special function delegate can be used to delegate one Stake to other account.
+Also, special function delegate can be used to delegate one Stake to other account without changing `Stake` parameters.

 #### Stake value calculation